-To schedule an intake, either call (571) 346-7616 and leave a voicemail, or send an email at email@example.com indicating your interest in setting up an initial appointment.
+To schedule an intake, send an email at email@example.com indicating your interest in setting up an initial appointment, or visit the make an appointment page and fill out and submit the web form.

 An initial consultation is very different than a therapy session.
 Prior to getting started, there will be a few necessary forms to fill out.
 These forms include: